-The Society's Constitutional Law Sub Committee welcomes the opportunity to comment on the European Union (Withdrawal Agreement) bill (WAB) introduced on 19 December 2019 which implements the Withdrawal Agreement (WA) between the United Kingdom and the European Union.
-The Sub Committee has the following comments to put forward for consideration.
+The Society's Constitutional Law Sub Committee welcomes the opportunity to comment on the European Union (Withdrawal Agreement) bill (WAB) introduced in the UK Parliament on 19 December 2019 which implements the Withdrawal Agreement (WA) between the United Kingdom and the European Union.
+The Sub Committee has the following comments to put forward for consideration in the Debate on the Scottish Parliament's legislative consent to the bill.